MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/iot-edge-machine-learning.md

   * The model is trained over too many iterations.
   * There may be other reasons for good performance in training and significantly worse performance in validation and testing, which are out of scope for this article.

-* **Underfitting** - Underfitting happens when the model has generalized so well that it can not tell the difference between classes with confidence.
+* **Underfitting** - Underfitting happens when the model has generalized so well that it cannot tell the difference between classes with confidence.
 For example, the training _loss_ will still be unacceptably high.

   Underfitting can be caused by following issues: